plabayo/rama/rama-quic/e2e/aioquic-interop/README.md

 update is asked for. quiche exposes no key update at all.
 Neither peer exposes a TLS keying-material exporter, so exporters stay covered against Quinn.

+`tests/version_cases.rs` reports v2 first-flight, compatible-upgrade and version-restart cases as unsupported by the pinned aioquic 1.2.0.
+Its `next_key_phase` uses `quic ku` for v2, where RFC 9369 §3.3.2 requires `quicv2 ku`.
+Rama's randomized early key update can expose this even in a short exchange.
+A probe against the RFC's Appendix A.5 vector checks the limitation and requires revisiting the exclusions when the peer is fixed.
+The peer's cryptography and Rama's production key-update policy remain unmodified.
+V1 negotiation and key-update cases still run.
+The pinned Quinn and quiche peers also lack v2 support; Rama's v2 vectors, negotiation and forced key-update tests run in `rama-quic` for each TLS provider.
+External v2 interoperability remains a coverage gap.

+Set `RUST_LOG=rama_quic=trace` to capture Rama's packet and recovery traces when investigating an interoperability failure.

 ## Prerequisites

 - A Rust toolchain.